WeskerYuan/flydan/doc/ReadMe.txt

     3. Wait until satellites number fit the requirement, preferably over 10 satellites or HDOP <= 1.4
     4. (Optional) One may try to arm the copter in Loiter mode.
-If it is possible to arm, than the GNSS signal is good enough.
+If it is possible to arm, then the GNSS signal is good enough.
     5. Connect power cable to the RPi and the script will auto-run on boot.